Matet de Leon: Personal life

 Since 2004, De Leon has been married to former NU Bulldogs basketball player-turned chef Mickey Estrada.
 They renewed their vows on their 18th wedding anniversary.
-They have three daughters: Mishka, Mikaela, and Mia.
-Mishka is currently a volleyball player for the Adamson Soaring Falcons.
+They have three daughters.
 She had a son, Juan Miguel, who died after having been born prematurely at eight months and two weeks.

-Aside from her parents, other members of De Leon's family also became actors with her siblings Ian and Lotlot pursuing acting careers.
-Lotlot's daughter Janine (her niece) also became an actress in her teen years.
-Her grandparents on her father's side, Gil de León and Lilia Dizon, were both also actors.
+Her grandparents on her father's side, Gil de Leon and Lilia Dizon, were both actors.

-De Leon is diagnosed with general anxiety disorder and bipolar disorder.
+De Leon has been diagnosed with general anxiety disorder and bipolar disorder.
 She revealed her diagnoses to the public in 2022.

 De Leon owns a small business 'Casita Estrada,' which sells gourmet tuyo and tinapa.
-However, this caused tension between her and her mother as Aunor asked her to promote a product directly competing with hers.
-They reconciled several weeks later.